How to Become a Physician Assistant

-Most applicants to physician assistant education programs already have a bachelor’s degree and some healthcare-related work experience.
-Although admissions requirements vary from program to program, most programs require 2 to 4 years of undergraduate coursework with a focus in science.
-Many applicants already have experience as registered nurses or as EMTs and paramedics before they apply to a physician assistant program.
+Most applicants to physician assistant education programs already have a bachelor’s degree and some patient care work experience.
+Although program admission standards vary, most require 2 to 4 years of undergraduate coursework with a focus in science.
+Bachelor's degrees are often in healthcare fields or in another field, such as business.
+Many applicants already have experience as registered nurses or as EMTs or paramedics before they apply to a physician assistant program.

 Physician assistant education programs usually take at least 2 years of full-time study.
-About 200 education programs were accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) in 2014.
+More than 200 education programs were accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) in 2017.
 Almost all of these accredited programs offer a master’s degree.

 Physician assistant education includes classroom and laboratory instruction in subjects such as pathology, human anatomy, physiology, clinical medicine, pharmacology, physical diagnosis, and medical ethics.
 The programs also include supervised clinical training in several areas, including family medicine, internal medicine, emergency medicine, and pediatrics.

 Sometimes students serve in one or more clinical rotations in these areas under the supervision of a physician who is looking to hire a physician assistant.
 In this way, clinical rotations may lead to permanent employment.